Last Updated on May 5, 2019 by Katty

 According to some, the people of Amatrice added tomatoes to gricia, creating thus our Amatriciana.
 The magic addition took place, it seems, sometimes between the end of the 17th and the beginning of the 18th century and became popular around the peninsula in the years of the Napoleonic Wars (1798-1814), when the recipe travelled along with the large amount of soldiers displaced from one corner of Italy to the other.
 Others think tomatoes were added to gricia in Rome, hence giving some more credit to the capital in the elaboration of this famous dish: this latter hypothesis, however, seems largely discredited today.

 The first written mention of Amatriciana sauce, with tomatoes and all, comes from the cooking manuals – seven intriguing volumes, going under the name of The Modern Apicius – of famous roman chef Francesco Leonardi, who served it to a lavish banquet organized by pope Pius VII at the Quirinale, in honor of Francis I, emperor of Austria.
-Leonardi was well known internationally and worked in several European courts, including that of russian Catherine II.
+Leonardi was well known internationally and worked in several European courts, including that of Russian Catherine II.

-To sum it all up, we can say the origin of Amatriciana as a earthy dish from the hills of the Rieti area is pretty very certain.
+To sum it all up, we can say the origin of Amatriciana as an earthy dish from the hills of the Rieti area is pretty very certain.
 Specifically, Amatriciana appears to have evolved from another traditional dish, pasta alla gricia, to which the people of Amatrice added tomato, making it the iconic sauce we all know today.

 There are more mysteries to discuss, though.
 For instance, why is Amatriciana so strongly associated with Rome and how did the dish enter the capital to begin with?
 And what are the true ingredients that go into a good, old-fashioned pasta all’Amatriciana?
 Read on to find out.